Back to rpg

 This can be thought of as trying to achieve the impossible as a routine task.
 Try leaping off a table, grasping the chandelier, swinging across the balcony and dropping directly onto the head of the chief ogre.
 Parcour can do this easily ( if you consider an impossible roll easy)!
 Actions such as performing somersaults are still difficult.

-Most actions require a skill check of 8 + level.
+Most actions require a specialist skill check with the bonus modifier affecting the result.

 Level 3